 That was part of his rhetorical strategy as well.
 If you read the famous last line of The Origin, he goes back to the idea of planets cycling around each other and around the sun according to the law of gravity, and compares that to his law of natural selection causing evolution.

 But for some reason it has taken people longer to accept evolution than gravity.

 Evolution was not rejected because there is anything wrong with it.
 It was rejected because it went against people’s religious beliefs.
 There is no other way to understand it.
 If you look across countries of the world, you see a dramatic negative correlation between the degree of religiosity and the acceptance of the theory of evolution.
 The more religious the country is, the less willing they are to accept Darwin.
 Countries like Sweden, Denmark, France and Norway, with high degrees of Darwin acceptance – up to 80-90% – have low degrees of religiosity, 10-20% (defined as “Do you pray every day?”)
 That suggests to me that people are conditioned to reject evolution because of their preconceived religious beliefs.
 If we didn’t have religion in this world, there would be no controversy.
 Evolutionary biology would be something as broadly accepted as the germ theory of disease.

-Your second book is the biography of Darwin by Janet Browne.
+Your second book about evolution is the biography of Darwin by Janet Browne.
 She is a historian of science and edited eight volumes of Darwin’s correspondence, so she knows what she’s talking about.
 But readers on Amazon.com also said it was a real cliffhanger.